 Note from sleeve: Jack McMillan 'Riding Bass' for King Edward Tobacco Co.

 Shade-grown tobacco is produced for cigar wrappers.
 Tying up, shown here, provides cord support for these rapidly growing, big-leafed plants as they grow to the top of the shade.
 Gadsden County, Florida, is the major shade-producing area – out of only two – in the United States.

 Image number: RF00808

 Image number: RF00806

-Master cigar makers demonstrated the art of traditional cigar rolling at the Florida Folk festivals beginning in the 1960s, and Ybor City continues to honor the impact of the cigar industry through the Cigar Heritage Festival.
+Beginning in the 1960s, master cigar makers demonstrated the art of traditional cigar rolling at the Florida Folk festivals.
+Ybor City continues to honor the impact of the cigar industry through the Cigar Heritage Festival.

-Although all of the original factories in Key West have long since been shuttered, hand-rolled and specialty cigar shops are a prominent attraction in Key West as the city and its millions of visitors annually rediscover the legacy of the Cuban cigar tradition and the importance of the cigar factories in the city’s history.
+Although all of the original factories in Key West have long since been shuttered, hand-rolled and specialty cigar shops are a prominent attraction in Key West.
+Through them, the city and its millions of annual visitors rediscover the legacy of the Cuban cigar tradition and the importance of cigar factories in the city's history.

 Image number: FP80153